 Israel’s Negev Desert is like pure magic.
 Covering over half of Israel’s total land area, it is an area bustling with beauty.
 The Negev Desert is a fascinating and enchanting place, especially for those not familiar with desert landscapes.
 Whilst there is a lot you can see yourself, the best way to discover the desert is for a day with a guide or on a tour.
 Whilst to the untrained eye, the miles of desert all look the same, look a little deeper and every rock formation, hill or mound of earth has its own unique story.

 The Negev Desert

 Touring in the Negev Desert is amazing, and there really is a lot to see!
 There are few tours to the Negev which start in the center of the country, just one Negev tour from Jerusalem.
 Most people had to the desert themselves, either by car, or using the bus network, and take advantage of the amazing experience that are available once you arrive.
 A jeep tour makes the adventure even more exciting of course, as the challenging terrain is navigated by an experienced driver, and the sheer contrast of modern machinery in the appearingly barren desert is stark.
 This is an unforgettable experience and with a guide, you can go far beyond what you might otherwise see, into some beautiful places, seeing some incredible things.
 Jeep Tours in the Negev are incredible, and if you are going to have one tour on your whole trip, it should definitely be here!
-Meanwhile, if a more traditional mode of transport is more appealing, read about camel rides in Israel.
+Check our more activities in the Negev and you’ll start to understand the amazing diversity the region has to offer.